keystonejs/keystone/docs/content/docs/guides/virtual-fields.md

 });
 ```

-This example is written in TypeScript, so we need to specify the type of the root value expected by the `PostCounts` type.
+This example is written in TypeScript, so we need to specify the type expected by the `PostCounts` type.
 This type must correspond to the return type of the `resolve` function.

 Because our `virtual` field has an object type, we also need to provide a value for the option `ui.query`.